 Houses owned by housing associations and local authorities have to be in good condition as part of the housing quality standard.

-All social housing must be updated and kept in good condition.
-Housing associations and local authorities with council houses are responsible for this.
+All social housing must be maintained and kept in good condition.
+Housing associations and local authorities with social rented homes are responsible for meeting and maintaining homes to the housing quality standard.

 - in a good state of repair